 Encounter the city’s Roman past at the Chester Roman Amphitheatre, Dewa Roman Experience, and the Grosvenor Museum.
 The Roman Amphitheatre dates back to the 1st century A.D. and was used for events such as bull baiting, combat sports, and gladiator battles, until around 350A.D.
 At the Dewa Roman Experience, you can take a walk through a recreated Roman settlement and see how they used to live, all smells included.
 Finally, at the Grosvenor Museum you can learn about the Roman history related to Chester and the UK as a whole.

-If you are travelling with children, renting your own Chester holiday letting or apartment is a great option, so the whole family can enjoy privacy and flexibility.
+Renting your own Chester holiday letting or apartment is a great optionfor a family holiday, so the whole family can enjoy privacy and flexibility.
 You'll quickly see that there is plenty in the city to entertain younger travellers.

 At Grosvenor Park, children can ride the miniature railway, which goes around a lake.
 This is a terrific place to spend a sunny afternoon with the family.